 The Vietnamese Dong comes in paper and polymer notes.
 The lower denominations being paper with the higher valued notes in polymer.

 Cash still rules Vietnam but many places will accept your debit or credit card.
 The larger hotels and restaurants, especially in tourist areas, should take Mastercard, Visa, and Amex although there will be a 3-4% charge.
 If you are likely to be eating street food, shopping in markets, and drinking in smaller bars then cash will be your only option.
 Withdraw enough to make the ATM fees worth it and keep your cards as a backup.

 Vietnam is home to a large number of ATMs, with MasterCard, Maestro, Cirrus, Visa (all the big ones) all accepted.
 Unfortunately, their ATMs like to charge foreigners a fee.
 You’re talking 25,000d to 50,000d a pop.
 It’s only a couple of quid but it all adds up over the course of a long trip.
 Whilst these fees are unavoidable you can save yourself a lot of money by remember to say no to DCC charges.
-Practice with our quiz before you go and you will be an ATM Pro in no time.

 Here’s a list for you of the main ATMs in Vietnam and where to locate their ATMs: